Hulk Hogan Shares His Thoughts On Coronavirus Pandemic: ‘God Has Taken Away Everything We Worship’

 “God said, ‘you want to worship athletes, I will shut down the stadiums.
 You want to worship musicians, I will shut down Civic Centers.
 You want to worship actors, I will shut down theaters.
 You want to worship money, I will shut down the economy and collapse the stock market.
 You don’t want to go to church and worship Me, I will make it where you can’t go to church.'”

 After quoting a Biblical verse stating that God will forgive those who “humble” themselves and renounce their “wicked” ways, Hogan said that a vaccine might not be what the world needs during these trying times.
-The 66-year-old former WWE Champion added that people should use their time in self-quarantine to wean themselves away from outside distractions and undergo a “personal revival” — one where they can rebuild their relationship with God and shift their focus toward him.
+The 66-year-old former WWE Champion added that people should use their time in self-quarantine to wean themselves away from outside distractions and undergo a “personal revival” — one where they can rebuild their relationship with God and shift their focus toward Him.

-Since the update went live on Monday morning, Hogan’s new post has gotten more than 51,000 likes, as well as more than 1,800 comments, many of which came from followers who agreed with his comments on the coronavirus pandemic.
+Since the update went live on Monday morning, Hogan’s new post has gotten more than 51,000 likes, as well as over 1,800 comments, many of which came from followers who agreed with his comments on the coronavirus pandemic.
 There were, however, a few slightly critical replies from individuals who felt that finding a vaccine and following health and safety recommendations are still as important as ever.

 “Love the message but Nah we definitely need a vaccine though,” said one fan.